apache/flink-docker/README.md

 * Since only the current and previous major versions of Flink are supported, the Dockerfiles for older versions must be removed when adding the new version to this repo
-* The new images should be given the `latest` tag, so the `aliases` array in `generate-stackbrew-library.sh` must be updated

 ### Release workflow